Ph.D. 2012 Columbia University

 Political anthropology, anthropology of violence, borders and immigration, incarceration and surveillance, media theory, fictocriticism and ethnographic writing; Honduras, Latin America

 Dr. Carter is a sociocultural anthropologist interested in criminality, aesthetics, and politics.
 His current research focuses on transnational gang communities, between the US and Central America, and their reinvention of political subjectivity through the deconstruction of everyday notions of law, beauty, and violence.
 This work on a particular criminal community is the foundation for broader inquiries into the shifting moral and political embodiments that accompany our current global-economic and environmental crises.
 Currently, he is revising a book manuscript that examines the cultivation of criminal dream-worlds inside a national penitentiary in Honduras.
 A second book explores ethnographic surrealism in Latin America during the period of high modernism, and what that "minor" tradition can contribute to critical practices of ethnography in the present.

-(forthcoming) "Neoliberal Penology and Criminal Finance in Honduras."
-Prison Service Journal.
+(2017) "Neoliberal Penology and Criminal Finance in Honduras."
+Prison Service Journal, Volume 229.

 (2014) "Gothic Sovereignty: Gangs and Criminal Community in a Honduran Prison."
 South Atlantic Quarterly, Vol. 113(3).

 (2014) Invited Review of Homies and Hermanos: God and Gangs in Central America, by Robert Brenneman.
 American Anthropologist, Vol. 116(1).

 (2012) "Tears of the Damned: On the Prison Fire in Comayagua, Honduras."
 Anthropology News (March 24 online edition), "Media Notes."